 The last seven-game final series between Golden State and the Cleveland Cavaliers brought in $366 million.
 In other words, a seven-game NBA Finals is more lucrative than even the Super Bowl.

 The NBA playoffs account for 62% of the league’s annual advertising revenue.
-Three television networks - ESPN, TNT and ABC - broadcast the NBA conference finals and finals.
+Three television networks – ESPN, TNT, and ABC – broadcast the NBA conference finals and finals.
 In combination, they pay around $2.6 billion for the rights to carry those games.
-Without a playoff, the networks also stand to miss out on millions of dollars in ad revenue.
+Without a playoff, the networks also miss out on millions of dollars in ad revenue.

 Little Caesars Arena, home to the Detroit Red Wings.
 Photo By: Adam Bishop (Wikimedia).

-A significant driver behind the NHL’s desperate attempt to complete its 2020-21 season is that many of the regional television deals in U.S. cities carry a clause that if a season is not carried to completion, those TV deals automatically roll over to the following season.
-That could mean those NHL clubs would go without a vital influx of local TV money for the 2021-22 campaign.
+A significant driver behind the NHL’s desperate attempt to complete its 2020-21 season is that many of the regional television deals in U.S. cities carry a clause that if a season is not completed, those T.V. deals automatically roll over to the following season.
+That could mean those NHL clubs would go without a vital influx of local T.V. money for the 2021-22 campaign.

-As well, by playing the games, even in empty arenas, teams would be able to fulfill commitments to advertisers.
-However, the loss of ticket revenue from the canceled regular-season games will cost the league’s 31 teams a combined $47.43 million.
+By playing the games, teams would be able to fulfill commitments to advertisers even in empty arenas.
+However, the loss of ticket revenue from the canceled regular-season games will cost the league’s 31 teams $47.43 million.
 Another $120 million in ad revenue has also been lost.

-According to a report from Sports Business Journal, regional broadcasts rights money would drop from $2.3 billion to $1.2 billion due to the lost games from a regular 162-game season.
+According to a Sports Business Journal report, regional broadcast rights money would drop from $2.3 billion to $1.2 billion due to the lost games from a regular 162-game season.
 That works out to an average loss of $980,000 per game for both teams.

 Anticipation is that even if the 82-game MLB proposal gets off the ground and a season is played, the sport will still lose close to $3 billion this season due to reduced television and sponsorship money, along with zero ticket revenue due to empty stadiums required by COVID-19 restrictions on public gatherings.

-Like the NHL, MLB is proposing an expanded postseason with eight teams qualifying for the playoffs in each league instead of the normal five.
+Like the NHL, MLB proposes an expanded postseason with eight teams qualifying for the playoffs in each league instead of the usual five.
 The NHL is developing the framework of a 24-team playoff.
-Normally, 16 teams qualify for the Stanley Cup playoffs.
+Typically, 16 teams qualify for the Stanley Cup playoffs.

-The hope is that the expanded postseasons will enable both leagues to recoup some of the financial losses they are facing.
+The hope is that the expanded postseasons will enable both leagues to recoup some of the financial losses.